SUDHANSHU17827/AgriMitra-AI/WINDOWS_SETUP.md

 # AgriMitra AI Windows setup

-This guide runs माझे Kisan locally on Windows 10 or Windows 11.
+This guide runs AgriMitra AI locally on Windows 10 or Windows 11.
 The clean project ZIP intentionally excludes installed dependencies so Windows can install the correct native versions.

 ## 1. Install the required software